 The main difference lies in the production process.
-Once separated from fat and water, the whey is ultra-filtrated or/and micro-filtrated to produce respectively whey protein concentrate and whey protein isolate.
+Whey can be ultra-filtrated and lead to whey concentrate or ultra- and micro-filtrated and lead to whey isolate.
 Both forms are easily digested by the body.
 But if we take a closer look, whey concentrate contains 80% protein while whey isolate contains up to 90% since the filtration process is more complex, resulting in higher protein and less fat and carbs.
 Therefore, the latter is more expensive.
 So your next question will be: which one should I take then?
 And there’s no black or white answer!
 It all depends on your sports and nutrition goals.
 Athletes and gym addicts on a really strict diet, who need to maximize their protein intake while keeping the calories count really low in order to build lean muscle mass would go for whey isolate (Pro range).
 On the other hand, a regular gym goer or someone who is looking for a solution to increase her/ his daily protein intake would choose whey concentrate, less expensive and still with a high-quality nutritional value.

-Why do you say that the quality of your whey isolate is the best?
+Why do you say that the quality of your whey concentrate is the best?
 Concretely, what are the evidence?

 Our mission is to provide you with the best quality of whey for the best price.
 Therefore, our experts have selected the best whey and have paired it with high quality ingredients to create the a cutting-edge (an optimized) formula, based on the following points:

 - 100% pure whey: our experts have made sure to work with a factory that meets our strict requirements for quality and transparency.
 We have chosen an IFS certified-supplier (which ensures that the whole production process complies with the highest quality and security standards) of 100% pure whey from high quality milk.
 All raw materials are systematically lab tested.